verrazzano/docs/content/en/docs/howto/weblogiclogging/_index.md

       </match>

 ```
-In order to interact with the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}) that Verrazzano manages, the configuration must redirect logs to stdout as shown in the match block at the end of the above Fluentd config file.
+In order to interact with the [Fluentd DaemonSet]({{< relref "/docs/monitoring/logs/#fluentd-daemonset" >}}) that Verrazzano manages, the configuration must redirect logs to stdout, as shown in the match block at the end of the previous Fluentd config file.

 ## Fluentd Custom Sidecar Volumes